mobily-enterprises/jsonreststores/README.md

 * `POST /bookings/:bookingId/users/`
 * `DELETE /bookings/:bookingId/users/:userId`

+And then -- again -- to get/post data from individual fields with one call:

+* `GET /bookings/:bookingId/users/:userId/field1`
+* `PUT /bookings/:bookingId/users/:userId/field1`
+* `GET /bookings/:bookingId/users/:userId/field2`
+* `PUT /bookings/:bookingId/users/:userId/field2`
+* `GET /bookings/:bookingId/users/:userId/field3`
+* `PUT /bookings/:bookingId/users/:userId/field3`

 It sounds simple enough (although it's only two tables and it already looks rather boring).
 It gets tricky when you consider that:

 * You need to make sure that permissions are always carefully checked.
 For example, only users that are part of booking `1234` can `GET /bookings/1234/users`
 * When implementing `GET /bookings/`, you need to parse the URL in order to enable data filtering (for example, `GET /bookings?dateFrom=1976-01-10&name=Tony` will need to filter, on the database, all bookings made after the 10th of January 1976 by Tony).
 * When implementing `GET /bookings/`, you need to return the right `Content-Range` HTTP headers in your results so that the clients know what range they are getting.
 * When implementing `GET /bookings/`, you also need to make sure you take into account any `Range` header set by the client, which might only want to receive a subset of the data
+* When implementing `/bookings/:bookingId/users/:userId`, you need to make sure that the bookingId exists
 * With `POST` and `PUT`, you need to make sure that data is validated against some kind of schema, and return the appropriate errors if it's not.
 * With `PUT`, you need to consider the HTTP headers `If-match` and `If-none-match` to see if you can//should//must overwrite existing records
 * All unimplemented methods should return a `501 Unimplemented Method` server response
+* You need to implement all of the routes for individual fields, and add permissions

 This is only a short list of obvious things: there are many more to consider.
 The point is, when you make a store you should be focusing on the important parts (the data you gather and manipulate, and permission checking) rather than repetitive, boilerplate code.

 With JsonRestStores, you can create JSON REST stores without ever worrying about any one of those things.
-You can concentrate on what _really_ matters: your application's data and logic.
+You can concentrate on what _really_ matters: your application's data, permissions and logic.

 ## Understand a little about REST stores